srujbop/notes-google-cloud-architect/Resource Manager/IAM.md

   * Owner: All rights including deleting project.
   * Editor: Deploy applications, modify code, configure services, and viewer rights.
   * Viewer: Read-only access.
-  * Billing Administrator: Manage billing, add administrators, remove administrators.
+  * __Billing Administrator__ (???): Manage billing, add administrators, remove administrators.
 * Curated Roles: Custom roles with individual permissions.

 ## Service Accounts

+Service accounts are used to provide identities independent of human users.

+Service accounts are identities that can be granted roles.

+Service accounts are assigned to VMs

+__Scopes__ are permissions granted to a VM to perform some operations.

+An instance can only perfrom operations allowed by both __IAM roles__ assigned to the servie account and __scopes__ defined on the instance.

 Allows you to delegate permissions to application to carryout server-to-server interactions.